mesosphere/marathon/docs/docs/plugin.md

 Marathon and the `RunSpecValidator` use the [Accord](https://github.com/wix/accord) validation library which is useful to understand when creating validator rules.

+## Scheduler

+#### mesosphere.marathon.plugin.scheduler.SchedulerPlugin

+This plugin allows to reject offers.
+Possible use-cases are:
+* Maintenance.
+Mark agent as going to maintenance and reject new offers from it.
+* Analytics.
+If task fails, for example, 5 times for 5 minutes, we can assume that it will fail again and reject new offers for it.
+* Binding to agents.
+For example, agents can be marked as included into primary or secondary group.
+Task can be marked with group name.
+ Plugin can schedule task deployment to primary agents.
+If all primary agents are busy, task can be scheduled to secondary agents

 ## Notes on Plugins

 * The plugins allow for the extension of behavior in Marathon.
 They do NOT allow for replacement or removal of existing functionality.